Navigating cancer can be a real challenge.

 What is PeerNav?

-PeerNav uses a secure digital app to connect patients and caregivers with a specially trained Peer Navigator who has experienced a similar type of cancer and knows what it’s like.
+PeerNav uses a secure digital app to connect you with a trained Peer Navigator who has experienced cancer and knows what it's like.

-Peer Navigators guide patients and caregivers through the healthcare system and help them get the care and support they need.
+Peer Navigators guide you though the healthcare system and help you get the care and support you need.

 I’m struggling with fatigue since completing cancer treatment.